About Us

 On their appointment, the President outlined the mandate of the NPC as follows:

-National Planning Commission Work Programme
+National Planning Commission Work Streams

 THE NATIONAL DEVELOPMENT PLAN VISION 2030